Diocese of Bjørgvin: Name

 The Old Norse form of the name for Bergen was Bjǫrgvin.
 The first element is berg or bjǫrg, which translates as "mountain".
 The last element is vin, which translates as "meadow".
 It is an old form of the name for the present-day city of Bergen.

 Structure

-The Diocese of Bjørgvin is divided into ten deaneries (Prosti) in the new Vestland county.
+The Diocese of Bjørgvin is divided into eleven deaneries (Prosti) in the new Vestland county.
 Each deanery corresponds to one or more municipalities in the diocese.
 Each municipality is further divided into one or more parishes which each contain one or more congregations.
 See each municipality below for lists of churches and parishes within them.